 Download Porteus Kiosk Today

-Porteus Kiosk is released as a standalone 'hybrid' ISO which can be burned on a CD/DVD or any other bootable media including usb sticks, hard drives, SSD/eMMC devices, removable SD/MMC cards, etc.
+Porteus Kiosk is released as a standalone 'hybrid' ISO image which can be burned on a CD/DVD disc or any other bootable media including usb sticks, hard drives, SSD/eMMC devices, removable SD/MMC cards, etc.

 Burn to USB Stick

-Windows/Mac users can burn hybrid ISO to a flash device using special applications such as Win32DiskImager.
-Users have reported that some burning programs are not compatible with Porteus Kiosk (e.g. Rufus or UNetbootin) so if booting fails then please use Win32DiskImager which is proven to work.Linux users can install a hybrid ISO to a flash device using the 'dd' command.
+Windows/Mac users can burn hybrid ISO to a flash device using special applications such as Win32DiskImager or Etcher.
+Users have reported that some burning programs are not compatible with Porteus Kiosk (e.g. Rufus or UNetbootin) so if booting fails then please use Win32DiskImager or Etcher apps which are proven to work.Linux users can install a hybrid ISO to a flash device using the 'dd' command.
 For example:

 where 'dev/sdb' is the target device.